ymijsters/My_Data_Practical/README.md

 Here we can see that especially for 19th century russian books the results are very extreme. with the smaller books approaching no more than 100 interactions, while the larger books can go up to 3.500 character interactions.

-**Add stats**
+Again, "war and Peace" is an extreme with its 3.500 character interactions, while also "Ulysses", a 20th Century English story, has over 2.000 character interactions.
+Particularly, leaving this story out, the number of character interactions seems nearly flat for 20th century english novels.

 If we look per period and per region: